Thailand Dairy Market Analysis

 Exports and Imports

-Thailand's export of dairy products includes mainly milk powder and UHT (Ultra-High Temperature) milk, totaling around 20,000 tonnes per year.
-On the import side, Thailand brings in approximately 25,000 tonnes of dairy products annually to balance domestic consumption needs, including significant imports of milk powder and whey.
+Thailand’s dairy exports include mainly milk powder and UHT (Ultra-High Temperature) milk, totaling around 20,000 tonnes each year.
+In contrast, the country imports roughly 25,000 tonnes of dairy products annually, including substantial imports of milk powder and whey, to meet local consumption demands.

 Significant Market Events

-One of the most pivotal recent events in Thailand's dairy market is the 80% surge in U.S. dry whey exports.
-This growth underscores Thailand's increasing demand for high-quality dairy ingredients for both industrial use and direct consumption.
+One of the most significant recent events in Thailand’s dairy market is the 80% surge in U.S. dry whey exports, highlighting the increasing demand for high-quality dairy ingredients for industrial and direct consumption.
+Additionally, Fonterra, a leading dairy cooperative from New Zealand, is focusing on enhancing supply chain management to deliver better returns in Thailand.